liferay/liferay-docs/discover/deployment/articles/01-installing-search-engine/01-configuring-elasticsearch/00-intro.markdown

 To get up and running quickly with Elasticsearch as a remote server, refer to the [Installing Elasticsearch article](/discover/deployment/-/knowledge_base/7-1/installing-elasticsearch).
-In that article you'll find the basic instructions for the installation and configuration of Elasticsearch in a single server environment.
+Those are basic instructions for installing and configuring Elasticsearch in a single server environment.
 This article includes more details and information on clustering and tuning Elasticsearch.
-In this article you'll learn to configure your existing Elasticsearch installation for use in production environments.
+Here, you'll learn to configure your existing Elasticsearch installation for use in production environments.

 If you've come here looking for information on search engines in general, or the low level search infrastructure of @product@, refer instead to the developer tutorial
 Introduction to Liferay Search (not yet written).

-These terms will be useful to understand as you read this guide:
+These terms are useful to understand as you read this guide:

 -  *Elasticsearch Home* refers to the root folder of your unzipped Elasticsearch installation (for example, `elasticsearch-6.1.3`).